who-biz/verus-pbaas/README.md

 Seed nodes for new PBaaS chain

-- `"preallocations":[{"biz@":20950000}]`
+- `"preallocations":[{"biz@":18650000}]`

 Pre-allocated amount from supply of new chain.
-In this example, we are pre-allocating 20,950,000 `chips10sec` coins to identity `biz@`.
+In this example, we are pre-allocating 18,650,000 `chips10sec` coins to identity `biz@`.
 These can then be re-allocated based on snapshot from legacy CHIPS codebase.
+2.3M chips will be emitted on `eras` schedule above.

 <h4 id="options-gateway">`definecurrency` options for gateway converter</h4>